-Steve Olguin recently purchased this big (17-inch or 430mm) aluminum Jeep, which I would have assumed was a homemade one-of-a-kind project, except that Glenn Byron spotted an almost identical model sold on eBay 12 years ago.
+Steve Olguin purchased this big (17-inch or 430mm) aluminum Jeep in 2018.
+I would have assumed was a homemade one-of-a-kind project, except that Glenn Byron had spotted an incomplete but almost identical model sold on eBay 12 years ago.

 So my second thought was that this was possibly a kit, consisting of pieces of sheet aluminum, with small nuts and bolts for assembly.